-As regards the individual-level covariate, net of other factors, men more frequently interrupt their university careers than women, are more likely to withdraw, and less likely to graduate6.
+As regards the individual-level covariate, net of other factors, and confirming descriptive analyses, men more frequently interrupt their university careers than women, are more likely to withdraw, and less likely to graduate 15.
 Other at-risk students are not Italian: they show significantly higher probabilities of course change and withdrawal, and are less likely to graduate than Italian students.
 Live-in students have higher risks of withdrawal than students resident in Padova, but are also more likely to graduate.
 Being a commuting student does not appear to decrease graduation rates directly, but it does so indirectly by increasing the probability of withdrawal.
 As expected, enrolling at university immediately after leaving secondary school significantly increases the probability of graduation and decreases the risk of withdrawal; such students are also less likely to change course.

-As regards the characteristics of secondary school experience, students entering university with qualifications other than high school diplomas (in particular, those from vocational schools), and those with low secondary school grades or with irregular school careers are more prone to withdrawal and less likely to graduate than other students.
+The characteristics of secondary school experience (type of school, final examination grades, regularity) have significant effects on students' outcomes.
+Students entering university with qualifications other than high school diplomas (in particular, those from vocational schools), and those with low secondary school grades or with irregular school careers are more prone to withdrawal and less likely to graduate than other students.
 However, those from high schools, with good secondary school grades and regular careers, are at greater risk of course changes.
-Belloc, Maruotti, and Petrella (2010, 2011) believe that this mixed evidence is due to the fact that students with a better educational background are more sensitive to course contents and, when they realise they do not enjoy them and/or are not satisfied, they change.
+Belloc et al. (2010, 2011) believe that this mixed evidence is due to the fact that students with a better educational background are more sensitive to course contents and, when they realise they do not enjoy them and/or are not satisfied, they change.